sc0ttj/Project/docs/cms/js/modules/image_manager.js.md

 # image_manager.js

-This CMS module allows users to click images to load up an Image Manager.
+This CMS module loads up an Image Manager when a user clicks on an image in the page (index.html).
-Users can replace any images shown in the image manager by clicking an upload button and choosing a new image.
+Users can replace images using the image manager - click the upload button below the source file you want to change, and choose a new file.

 Clickable images are the ones the CMS can find using the `responsiveImageSelector` option in the [CMS config](https://github.com/sc0ttj/Project/blob/jdi/src/cms/js/cms.js#L20-L102).